Laetitia Garriott de Cayeux

-Laetitia Garriott de Cayeux (born February 4, 1978) is an American entrepreneur and executive who serves as CEO of Global Space Ventures and was the president and COO of Escape Dynamics.
+Laetitia Garriott de Cayeux (née Pichot; born February 4, 1978) is an American entrepreneur and business executive.
+She is the founder and managing partner of Global Space Ventures, a venture capital firm, serves on the United States Department of Defense Defense Science Board, and was the president and chief operating officer of Escape Dynamics.

 Early life and education

 Born in Angers, France, de Cayeux grew up between France and Hong Kong.
 Her mother died when she was 7 years old.
 After graduating high school at 17, she won an international competition and was selected to travel to Japan to represent her native country of France at the GII Junior Summit (one of the first global conferences on the internet).
 She moved to the United Kingdom in 1999 at age 21, and then in 2002 to the United States.
 De Cayeux holds an MBA from ESSEC in France and an MBA from Harvard Business School.

 Career

 Business career

 In 1998, while still a student at ESSEC, de Cayeux worked in China on Asian equity mandates at BNP Paribas, amidst the Asian financial crisis.
 In 1999, at age 21, she joined the investment banking division of Goldman Sachs in London where she worked on cross-border merger and acquisition transactions involving US, European, and Chinese state-owned companies.
 While at Harvard Business School, she co-authored with a classmate an award-winning business plan for an egg freezing technology company, Extend Fertility, which, over 15 years ago, became the first focused on enabling women, including those undergoing chemotherapy for cancer treatment, to preserve their fertility.
 At 26, she became an investment principal at multi-strategy investment fund TPG-Axon Capital.
 She left to join Renaissance Technologies before founding investment firm Ajna Capital LLC in 2008 where she served as CEO and portfolio manager.
-De Cayeux is cofounder of Colorado-based advanced space technology company Escape Dynamics where she served as president and chief operating officer.
-She is also an early investor in SpaceX and cofounder of Global Space Ventures where she currently serves as CEO and through which she supports deep tech ventures in fields ranging from artificial intelligence, and aerospace to biotech.
+De Cayeux is Cofounder of Colorado-based advanced space technology company Escape Dynamics where she served as President and Chief Operating Officer.
+She is also an early investor in SpaceX and the Founder of Global Space Ventures where she serves as Managing Partner and through which she supports deep tech ventures in fields ranging from artificial intelligence, and aerospace to biotech.